mkaiser6/Intro_to_ML/CA03/CA02_README.md

 • Number of instances (Rows): 48,842

-The data is provided in a .csv file and you can downlaod it from the following GitHub link https://github.com/ArinB/MSBA-CA-03-Decision-Trees to save it on your local drive/folder.
+The data is provided in a .csv file and you can downlaod it from the following GitHub link https://github.com/ArinB/MSBA-CA-03-Decision-Trees

+and save it on your local drive/folder.

 File: